School of Rhetoric

 |Fine Arts||AP Art History|

 * The Great Conversation 1+4 is an option for students who are new to Wilson Hill Academy and have not been exposed to Homer and other writers from the classical period.
-Students in 9th grade may also want to consider World Geography & History if there are concerns about preparation in that area.
+Students in 9th grade may also want to consider World Geography & History if there are concerns about preparation in that area, though no graduation credit is offered for that class.
 Fundamentals of Academic Writing is recommended for students who are new to the Wilson Hill Academy composition sequence or who have completed LA4 but need more confidence and practice.

 ** Logic 1 may be taken in the 8th grade, but we have found that students often benefit from waiting until 9th grade for this course.